ceph/ceph.io/src/en/news/blog/2022/s3select-intro/index.md

 ## Integrating Trino with Ceph s3select

-Recently we exploring the Trino application and the advantages of integrating it with Ceph/s3select.
+Recently we have been exploring the Trino application and the advantages of integrating it with Ceph/s3select.

 The advantages of Trino are quite obvious.

-It's a full SQL engine.
+It's a complete SQL engine.

-Its engine is able to push down s3select requests, this point is worth further explanation, upon issuing an SQL statement, the Trino engine identified parts of the statement that will be cost-effective to run on the server side.in short, the Trino uses the Ceph/s3select for its optimization rules.
+Its engine is able to push down s3select requests; this point is worth further explanation, upon issuing an SQL statement, the Trino engine identified parts of the SQL statement that will be cost-effective to run on the server side.

-Trino is able to split the original Object into several equal parts, run s3select requests per each part, and merge the results of each request.
+In essence, Trino utilizes the optimization rules of Ceph/s3select to enhance its performance.

-This boosts query performance significantly.
+By leveraging Ceph's scalability, Trino has the ability to divide the original object into multiple equal parts, execute s3select requests for each part, and merge the results.
+This approach can significantly enhance query performance.

-Recent publications of AWS/Trino suggest that running queries using Trino with Amazon S3 Select on Amazon EMR, increases performance up to 9x.
+Recent [publications](https://aws.amazon.com/blogs/storage/run-queries-up-to-9x-faster-using-trino-with-amazon-s3-select-on-amazon-emr/) of AWS/Trino suggest that running queries using Trino with Amazon S3 Select on Amazon EMR, increases performance up to 9x.